Introduction

 The inbound marketing team worked with the sales development team to create display ads, landing pages, and direct mail pieces.
 They employed ABM to extend their marketing reach farther down the sales funnel in order to keep the momentum rolling.

 Then, they had prospects who had not advanced in 35 days define their goal, and then mail them a booklet that explained how to get started.
 The booklet also contained customer testimonials from people who had adopted the company’s products.
-RollWorks also offered lower level products that weren’t related to their main service, but displayed ads for their full product suite to educate their customers.
+RollWorks also offered lower-level products that weren’t related to their main service but displayed ads for their full product suite to educate their customers.

 The result?
 Using the door opener kits enabled the team to increase their appointment rate from 2.6% to 10.2%.
 Also, those who received the kit were three times more likely to book an appointment with RollWorks.